Wallis Lapsley

-Wallis Lapsley (born April 14, 1997) is an American soccer player who plays as a goalkeeper for MLS Next Pro club Tacoma Defiance.
+Wallis Lapsley (born April 14, 1997) is an American soccer player who plays as a goalkeeper for USL League One club Forward Madison FC.

 Career

 Lapsley was selected by the New York Red Bulls with the 36th pick in the second round of the 2020 MLS SuperDraft.
 In March 2020, Lapsley signed with the Red Bulls' USL Championship club New York Red Bulls II.
 He made his professional debut on March 7, starting in a 1–0 loss against Tampa Bay Rowdies.
 He was released by Red Bulls II on November 30, 2020.
 Lapsley signed with FC Tucson on February 4, 2021.

 On March 18, 2022, it was announced that Lapsley had joined MLS Next Pro side Tacoma Defiance.
 On March 20, 2022, Lapsley made an emergency loan to Tacoma's Major League Soccer parent club Seattle Sounders FC for their fixture against Austin FC, where he made the bench.

+On February 6, 2024, Lapsley signed with USL League One side Union Omaha.

+Prior to the 2025 season, Lapsley moved to rival USL League One club Forward Madison FC.